minakshi015/SurgiScope-research-intelligence-app/README.md

 # Unsupported Questions

-The application is designed to recognize when information is not available in the provided transcripts.
+If the requested information is not available in the provided transcripts, the application does not generate an unsupported response.

 For example: